Comparisons between Israel and Nazi Germany: 1940s

 Comparisons between Zionism and Nazism predate the foundation of Israel in 1948.
 In 1945, British Army officer and politician Edward Spears compared political Zionism to the Nazi idea of Lebensraum.
 German-Jewish linguist and anti-fascist Victor Klemperer, who survived the Holocaust and chose not to move to Israel but to stay in Germany after 1945, wrote in his LTI - Lingua Tertii Imperii (The Language of the Third Reich) that both Zionism and Nazism are essentially neo-Romantic nationalist ideologies.
+After the assassination of Lord Moyne by the Zionist militant group Lehi, Winston Churchill gave a speech in the House of Commons, declaring:

+If our dreams for Zionism are to end in the smoke of assassins' pistols, and our labours for its future to produce only a new set of gangsters worthy of Nazi Germany, many like myself will have to reconsider the position we have maintained so consistently and so long in the past.

+Following the Sergeants affair in July 1947, the American consul in Jerusalem, Robert Macatee, concluded:

+During the time of the Nazis it was a commonplace to hear the opinion that Hitler and his followers were deluded to the point where their sanity was questionable.
+If such generalizations are permissible, it may be well to question whether the Zionists, in their present emotional state, can be dealt with as rational human beings.

 In 1948, Hannah Arendt, Albert Einstein and a number of other Jewish public figures signed an open letter which compared Tnuat Haherut, an early Jewish nationalist political party founded by Menachem Begin, to Nazism.
 Arendt's views on Zionism and Israel varied widely over time, while Einstein supported the idea of a Jewish homeland in Palestine, but not that of a Jewish state.

 English historian Arnold J. Toynbee originally compared Zionism to Nazism, but later reconsidered this view.
 Following critical responses by Jacob Talmon and Eliezer Berkovits, Toynbee decided his prior condemnation of Zionism was disproportionate in this regard.